 Not an organization to do one project at a time, NCDC took on the construction of the Mercantile Exchange a class-A office building in Downtown in 2005.
 Several blighted properties were acquired by the city and demolished to create the site which sits across from the Marina with gorgeous river views.
 The project was completed and welcomed new businesses on March 7, 2007.

 The latest and last project on NCDC’s long list is the $22 million dollar Norwich Intermodal Transportation Center.
 In 1996 as two of the world’s largest casinos were developing in eastern Connecticut and Norwich was positioned for growth, City leadership began working with Congressmen Gejdenson back to develop a regional transportation center that could serve multiple forms of transit to aid the community in dealing with the projected rise of people coming to the region.
 After much work to adjust the facility for various locations and sizes it was finally sited on Hollyhock Island near future rail and water transportation systems.
 This project was completed in 2012 using approximately using 90 percent state and federal funding with a local match of less than $2 Million.
-The facility is open for business and currently houses the SEAT operations for the transfers of passengers from one route to another, a function that was previously done in an open air lot off of the viaduct.
+The facility is open for business and currently houses the SEAT operations for the transfers of passengers from one route to another, a function that was previously done in an open-air lot at the viaduct parking lot.
+Norwich Public Parking Commission utilizes the offices here for their point of operations.

-We estimate that NCDC has brought to Norwich over $250 million in new or improved real estate based development in the first 50 years of our existence.
+We estimate that NCDC has brought to Norwich over $300 million in new or improved real estate-based development in the first 55 years of our existence.
 Our goal now is to drive demand to all businesses and properties in Norwich.
 Here’s to the next 50 years!